-You will be required to sign a consent form to give permission to have the test done.
+You will be asked to sign a consent form to give permission to have the test done.
 The consent form may be completed in clinic, or be sent to you with the appointment details.
 Please read all the information on the consent form.
+You will be asked to consent to having the procedure, but we also need your permission to retain and store in the laboratory any tissue samples removed at the time of the endoscopy if this is necessary.

-Your doctor will explain the risks, benefits and alternatives where relevant before they ask for your consent.
-If you are unsure about any aspect of the procedure or treatment proposed please do not hesitate to ask for more information.
+Your clinician will explain the risks, benefits and alternatives where relevant before they ask for your written consent.
+If you are unsure about any aspect of the procedure, please do not hesitate to ask for more information.